amitchandi/snakeserver/README.md

 ### ⚙️ Configuration

-Copy the `.env` file and adjust the settings as needed to configure your server environment.
+Update your `.env` file to set up environment variables as needed for your server deployment.

 ### ▶️ Usage

-To start the server:
+To start the backend server:

 ```bash
 npm run start
 ```

+## 🔌 WebSocket Integration

+SnakeServer uses WebSockets for real-time communication between the backend and connected clients.
+This enables fast updates for multiplayer gameplay.
+You’ll need a compatible frontend client to connect and interact with the server via WebSocket.

 ## 🤝 Contributing